acani/custom-xcode-templates/README.md

 Contributing
 ------------

-* Fork this repo and clone your fork.
+* Fork this repo and add your fork as a remote.
 * To start, copy templates from the directories below into your fork:
   * `/Developer/Library/Xcode/Templates/`
   * `/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates`